This is the multi-page printable view of this section. Click here to print.

 1. Initial crash: Kubernetes attempts an immediate restart based on the Pod restartPolicy.

-2. Repeated crashes: After the the initial crash Kubernetes applies an exponential backoff delay for subsequent restarts, described in restartPolicy.
+2. Repeated crashes: After the initial crash Kubernetes applies an exponential backoff delay for subsequent restarts, described in restartPolicy.
 This prevents rapid, repeated restart attempts from overloading the system.

 3. CrashLoopBackOff state: This indicates that the backoff delay mechanism is currently in effect for a given container that is in a crash loop, failing and restarting repeatedly.